ryattay/volta-river-commodities/index.md

     btn_class: "btn--info"
   - image_path: /assets/images/data-json.jpg
     image_caption: "A JSON File of the Commodities: [**Data Page**](https://cartyrya.github.io/volta-river-commodities/data/)"
-    alt: "An image of a json file available for download on the data page."
+    alt: "An image of a json file available for download on the data page"
     title: "Data"
     excerpt: "A description of the data available for download."
     url: "https://cartyrya.github.io/volta-river-commodities/data/"